zabuldon/insteonlocal/README.md

 Python library for controlling Insteon Hub locally.
 This allows you to send direct commands to your Insteon Hub without having to go through the cloud, or obtain a developer API key
 (which can be hard or impossible to get from Insteon)

+## Troubleshooting/Reporting

+1. Download the insteon local package from https://github.com/phareous/insteonlocal
+2. Copy config.py.example to config.py and update the host/user/pass to your own hub's information
+3. Edit example.py to call the commands you want to test such as: hub.get_linked() sys.exit(1)
+4. Open an issue at https://github.com/phareous/insteonlocal
+Include the log file, the list of device models and ID's, and your hub model

 ## Changes

 0.49 2016-03-16 Adds support for i2c2 checksums on extended msg, adds